 Content Warning: At times during this quarter we will be discussing issues that may be disturbing or even traumatizing to some.
 If you ever feel the need to step outside for part or all of the class time, you should feel free do so.
-There will be no penalty for doing so, but you will be responsible for any material you missed; so, if you do leave for a significant amount of time, it is advised that you get notes from a friend or meet with me individually.
+There will be no penalty for doing so, but you must check in with me via email about it, and you will be responsible for any material you missed.
+So, if you do leave for a significant amount of time, it is advised that you get notes from a friend or meet with me individually.